ndaneil/crowdedness-monitor/README.md

 <p align="center"><img src="./images/grafana-finished.png" width="80%"></p>

 PS. don't forget to save your dashboard!
 That's it.
 The monitoring-side is complete.
-In the next section, I will show how well the three metric collected correlate with the crowdedness of different places.
+In the next section, I will show how well the three metrics collected correlate with the crowdedness of different places.

 ## Measurements